-- Work with regional transit partners to improve Evanston's transit network coverage, improve service levels, and further vehicle decarbonization efforts. - Enhance Evanston's transit infrastructure and programs to ensure transit is safe, accessible, affordable, desirable, and convenient for all. - 3) Facilitate development that prioritizes safe, convenient access to public transit. - Invest in upgrades and policies that support a safe, accessible, and convenient pedestrian network. - 5) Support walking as a preferred mode of transportation and recreation through targeted infrastructure and programs. - 6) Enhance Evanston's active transportation network to support safe, convenient travel locally and regionally for people of all ages and abilities. - 7) Enhance biking infrastructure to promote the use of Evanston's bike lane network. - 8) Support programs and initiatives that make cycling more accessible to community members of all backgrounds and skill levels. - Integrate shared active transportation options into existing networks to enhance accessibility and maximize effectiveness. - Encourage a greater adoption of electric vehicles (EVs) to reduce emissions and support the EV infrastructure needed. - 11) Support policies and infrastructure that enhance road safety and encourage responsible driving behavior.
+- Work with regional transit partners to improve Evanston's transit network coverage, improve service levels, and further vehicle decarbonization efforts. - Enhance Evanston's transit infrastructure and programs to ensure transit is safe, accessible, affordable, desirable, and convenient for all. - 3) Facilitate development that prioritizes safe, convenient access to public transit. - 4) Invest in upgrades and policies that support a safe, accessible, and convenient pedestrian network. - Support walking as a preferred mode of transportation and recreation through targeted infrastructure and programs. - 6) Enhance Evanston's active transportation network to support safe, convenient travel locally and regionally for people of all ages and abilities. - 7) Enhance biking infrastructure to promote the use of Evanston's bike lane network. - 8) Support programs and initiatives that make cycling more accessible to community members of all backgrounds and skill levels. - Integrate shared active transportation options into existing networks to enhance accessibility and maximize effectiveness. - Encourage a greater adoption of electric vehicles (EVs) to reduce emissions and support the EV infrastructure needed. - Support policies and infrastructure that enhance road safety and encourage responsible driving behavior. - 12) Utilize data-driven strategies to optimize parking management and improve user experience. - 13) Create a comprehensive network of Complete and Green Streets to support sustainable, multimodal travel throughout Evanston.